 By Mike Ratliff

-Therefore do not be foolish, but understand what the will of the Lord is.
-And do not get drunk with wine, for that is debauchery, but be filled with the Spirit, addressing one another in psalms and hymns and spiritual songs, singing and making melody to the Lord with all your heart, giving thanks always and for everything to God the Father in the name of our Lord Jesus Christ, submitting to one another out of reverence for Christ.
-(Ephesians 5:17-21 ESV)
+17 So then do not be foolish, but understand what the will of the Lord is.
+18 And do not get drunk with wine, for that is dissipation, but be filled with the Spirit, 19 speaking to one another in psalms and hymns and spiritual songs, singing and making melody with your heart to the Lord; 20 always giving thanks for all things in the name of our Lord Jesus Christ to God, even the Father; 21 and be subject to one another in the fear of Christ.
+Ephesians 5:17-21 (NASB)

 Arrogance, boasting, retaliation, and self-protection are just a few of the fruits of Human pride.
 The natural mind exalts pride while demeaning humility.
 Timidity is often confused with humility.
 Timidity is actually a fruit of pride and is a form of fear.
 It is the method pride uses for self-protection.
 On the other hand, boldness is often confused with pride.
 Biblical boldness is actually a fruit of humility.
 Biblical boldness is the method humility utilizes in our obedience to God.
 It is an expression of self-denial as our flesh is crucified as we submit to one another out of reverence for Christ.

 When we are bold as we obey our Lord we are often accused of being full of pride.
 Those opposed to our message use this argument as we proclaim the truth and refuse to compromise with those insisting that Christianity must contain multiple versions of “truth.”
 As Elijah stood in the gap against overwhelming numbers as well as spiritual oppression, we must remain humble and bold.
 If we become timid then we are operating from a base of fear and will become self-protective and will not obey God nor stand for His truth.